hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

 While AWS API endpoints support both signed GET and POST requests, for simplicity, the aws backend supports only POST requests.
-It also does not support `presigned` requests, i.e., requests with `X-Amz-Credential`, `X-Amz-signature`, and `X-Amz-SignedHeaders` GET query parameter containing the authenticating information.
+It also does not support `presigned` requests, i.e., requests with `X-Amz-Credential`, `X-Amz-signature`, and `X-Amz-SignedHeaders` GET query parameters containing the authenticating information.

 It's also important to note that Amazon does NOT appear to include any sort